BKaur20/BKaur20/README.md

 - 👋 Hi, I’m @BKaur20
-- 👀 I’m interested in programming, and android development
+- 👀 I’m interested in programming, and web development
-- 🌱 I’m currently learning data structures and AI
+- 🌱 I’m currently learning data structures and ML/DL
 - 💞️ I’m looking to collaborate on open source contributions
 - 📫 How to reach me - k.bisman16@gmail.com